ARCP for Public Health

 It is the output of this educational review meeting - in the form of the Educational Supervisor report - which is passed to the ARCP panel.

 Documents and evidence which are submitted less than 2 weeks before ARCP won't be accepted by the ARCP panel.

 Guidance on the process is available for download from this page.

 It is very important that your "Training Record Form" is completed accurately as this information is used to calculate your CCT date, and persuade the GMC/UKPHR/FPH that you have completed the right amount of training in the right locations.
 See the FAQ button below for tips on completing the Training Record Form.

 Form R (Part B)

-This must be completed for each ARCP.
+This must be completed for each ARCP and is a critical element of compliance with revalidation requirements.
 The form gets updated from time to time.
 Check the link below to ensure you are using the latest version.

 Registrars are only expected to attend an ARCP panel in person if there is a possibility their progress is considered anything other than "satisfactory".
 Registrars will be aware of any potential concerns as these will be discussed during educational review meetings with their Educational Supervisor.

 Registrars on maternity leave or out of programme (OOPE or OOPC) will not be required to submit their portfolio but are required to submit Form R (part B).